Nikolaiy/shop/library/Smarty/docs/api/rendering.md

 use Smarty\Smarty;
 $smarty = new Smarty;

-// create template object with its private variable scope
+// create templates object with its private variable scope
 $tpl = $smarty->createTemplate('index.tpl');

-// assign a variable (available only to this template)
+// assign a variable (available only to this templates)
 $tpl->assign('title', 'My Homepage!');

-// display the template
+// display the templates
 $tpl->display();
 ```